MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WebDeployPackage`** - **Web Deploy Package**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Location of the Web Deploy (MSDeploy) zip file on the target machines or on a UNC path like, \\\\BudgetIT\WebDeploy\WebDeployPackage.zip.
+Specifies the location of the Web Deploy (MSDeploy) zip file on the target machines or on a UNC path like, `\\BudgetIT\WebDeploy\WebDeployPackage.zip`.
 The UNC path should be accessible to the machine's administrator account.
-Environment variables are also supported like, $env:windir, $env:systemroot, like, $env:windir\FabrikamFibre\Web.
+Environment variables are also supported, like `$env:windir`, `$env:systemroot`, and `$env:windir\FabrikamFibre\Web`.
 <!-- :::editable-content-end::: -->
 <br>